kubernetes-sigs/bom/docs/create-a-bill-of-materials.md

 ## Create your Bill of Materials

-There are a couple of factors to take into consideration whe drafting your Bill of Materials.
+There are a couple of factors to take into consideration when drafting your Bill of Materials.

 ### Thinking about your Release